 It is easy to be caught off guard by many different explanations and arguments offered against Christianity.
 However, does each alternative explanation hold the same weight?
 Is it possible that the other person is using bad arguments?
 In this talk, Ryan teaches three important tools to help you spot bad arguments.
 Instead of being caught off guard or thinking the other person has a strong point, use these tools and evaluate the argument to first determine if it can even stand on its own.

-You Lost Me: Why Young Christians are Leaving Church and Rethinking Faith by David Kinnaman explains that the apparent conflict between science and faith is one reasons why students are leaving the church.
+You Lost Me: Why Young Christians are Leaving Church and Rethinking Faith by David Kinnaman explains that the apparent conflict between science and faith is one reason why students are leaving the church.
 That is why Ryan created this talk.
 He wants students to understand that science and faith are compatible.
 Christians can respond to the difficult scientific questions without giving up their faith.
 Many do not realize that this apparent conflict comes from different worldviews.
 When understood correctly, there is no contradiction at all.
 In fact, faith should be based in the scientific evidence.
 Watch here and see for yourself.

 The Case Against Relativism

-Many youth today are not convinced of objective morality.
+Many students today are not convinced of objective morality.
 We live in a relativistic culture where truth becomes relative to our own personal desires and opinions.
 This talk will argue against both relative truth and moral relativism, and it will show how relativism is self-defeating.
 Objective truth does exist and this is best explained by an objective standard; God.

 All of Christianity rests on the resurrection of Jesus.
 In 1 Corinthians 15, Paul says that if Jesus did not rise from the dead then our faith is in vain.
 So, did Jesus really rise from the dead?
 Is it possible that the disciples experienced hallucinations of the risen Jesus or that the disciples stole the body?
 This talk examines the historical evidence for the resurrection of Jesus and shows how the naturalistic theories don’t hold up.